 Long-running superstitions about the full moon's effects on animals and humans.
 A similar myth depicts werewolf transformation as being triggered by a full moon, or by negative emotions.

-A lycanthrope will rapidly transform into a werewolf at sunset and revert back to its human form by sunrise or after being slain
+A lycanthrope will transform into a werewolf at sunset and revert back to its human form by sunrise or death

 The transformation from human to werewolf is both slow and irreversible, taking up to several weeks to complete.
 Although it makes for good drama, a rapid transformation into a hulking beast is impossible for one important reason: where does all the extra body mass come from?
 Proteins, fats, sugars, vitamins, water, all the materials required for cellular growth and energy production would have to either be stored in the body in massive amounts or consumed orally as the victim transforms.
 Even if the person was bloated and obese with stores of extra body mass, transforming within the span of an hour would produce so much cellular heat that it would literally cook the victim to death.
 Even the 8 to 14-hour transformation into a zombie causes irreversible brain and organ damage from the high heat production.